-Olympiæ Moratæ Opera, pp. 167, 177, 185-192.
-Nolten, ut supra, pp. 148-163.
+^{} Olympiæ Moratæ Opera, p.
+167, 177, 185-192.
+Nolten, p.
+148-163.

-all of them the productions of a highly cultivated and pious mind.
+chiefly paraphrases of the Psalms, in heroic and sapphic verse; all of them the productions of a pious and highly cultivated mind.

-.
 Strasburg, one of the free cities of Germany, opened its gates to the Italian refugees.
-Lacisio of Verona, highly praised by Robortello for his skill in the three learned languages, came to it along with Martyr, and obtained the situation of professor of Greek in the academy.+ Jeronimo Massario of Vicenza was about the same time admitted professor of medicine.
-This learned man, beside what he wrote on the subject of his own art, was the author of a description of the mode of procedure in the court of inquisition at In this work he describes the trial of a fictitious prisoner, whom he calls Eusebius Uranius, and puts into his mouth, during an examination which lasted three days, the principal arguments from scripture and the fathers against the church of Rome.
-Though it contains several facts, yet it is rather a controversial than an historical work, and much inferior in usefulness to the account of the Spanish inquisition by Gonsalvo.‡ The Italians were
+Paola Lacisio of Verona, highly praised by Robortello for his skill in the three learned languages, came to it along with Martyr, and obtained the situation of professor of Greek in the academy. † Jeronimo Massario of Vicenza was about the same time admitted professor of medicine.
+This learned man, beside what he wrote on the subject of his own science, was the author of a description of the mode of procedure in the tribunal of the inquisition at Rome.
+In this work he describes the trial of a fictitious prisoner, whom he calls Eusebius Uranius, and puts into his mouth, during an examination which lasted three days, the principal arguments from Scripture and the fathers against the church of Rome.
+Though it contains several facts, yet it is rather a controversial than an historical work, and much inferior in usefulness to the account of the Spanish inquisition by Gonsalvo.‡

-[•] Her works were published in 1553, and went through four editions in the course of twenty-two years.
-The first edition was dedicated to Isabella Manricha, and the subsequent ones to Queen Elizabeth.
+^{} Her works were published in 1553, and went through four editions in the course of twenty-two years.
+The first edition was dedicated to Isabella Manricha, and the subsequent ones to Queen Elizabeth of England.
+Two of her letters will be found in Appendix.

-+ Simler, Vita Martyris, sig. b iiij.
+[†] Simler, Vita Martyris, sig. b iiij.
 Gerdes, Scrinium Antiq. tom. iii. p.
-17. Colomesii Italia Orientalis, pp. 67, 688.
+17. Colomesii Italia Orientalis, p.
+67, 688.

 [‡] It is entitled, "Eusebius Captivus, sive modus procedendi in curia Romana contra Lutheranos-per Hieronymum Marium.
 Basileæ."
 The dedication is dated, "Basileæ iiii.
 Nonas Novembris, Anno 1553."
-Colomiés says that Hieronymus Marius is the disguised name.
+Colomiés says that Hieronymus Marius is the disguised name of Cælius Secundus Curio.

-not so numerous in Strasburg as to require the use of a church, but they met in private and enjoyed for some time the instructions of Jerom Zanchi.
-This celebrated divine was a native of Alzano in the Bergamasco, and descended from a family distinguished in the republic of letters. † He was persuaded by his relation Basilio to enter a convent of Canons Regular, where he formed an intimate acquaintance with Celso Martinengho.
-They were associated in their studies, in reading the works of Melanchthon, Bullinger, Musculus and other reformers, and in attending the lectures of Martyr.
-They left Italy about the same time, and their friendship continued uninterrupted till the death of Martinengho.
-Having come to Geneva in 1553, by the way of the Grisons, Zanchi agreed to accompany Martyr into England; but when about to set out for this country, he received an invitation to be professor of divinity in the college of St. Thomas at Strasburg.

-of Cælius Secundus Curio.
 (Des Maizeaux, Colomesiana, tom. ii. p.
 594.)
-But Zanchi, in a letter to Musculus, expressly says that Massario had gone to Basle to get the work printed.
-(Zanchii Epist. lib. ii. pp. 312, 317.)
+But Zanchi, in a letter to Musculus, says expressly that Màssario had gone to Basle to get the work

+The Italians were not so numerous in Strasburg as to require the use of a church, but they met in private and enjoyed for some time the instructions of Jerome This celebrated divine was a native of Zanchi.
+Alzano in the Bergamasco, and descended from a family distinguished in the republic of letters.† He was persuaded by his relation, Basilio, to enter a convent of Canons Regular, where he formed an intimate acquaintance with Celso Martinengho.
+They were associated in their studies in reading the works of Melanchthon, Bullinger, Musculus, and other reformers, and in attending the lectures of Martyr.
+They left Italy about the same time, and their friendship continued uninterrupted till the death of Martinengho.
+Having come to Geneva in 1553, by the way of the Grisons, Zanchi agreed to accompany Martyr into England; but when about to set out for this country, he received an invitation to be professor of divinity in the college of St Thomas at Strasburg.
+This situation he filled, with great credit and comfort, for several years, until, after the death of James Sturmius, the great patron of printed.
+(Zanchii Epist. lib. ii. p.
+312, 317.)
 He died of the plague at Strasburg in 1564.
-(Wolfii Notæ in Colomesii Italia Orient. pp. 74, 75.
+(Wolfii Notæ in Colomesii Ital.
+Orient. p.
+74, 75.
 Sturmii Institutiones Literatæ, p.
 140. Torun.
 Boruss.
 1586.)

-Zanchii Epist. lib. i. p.
+^{} Zanchii Epist. lib. i. p.
 131.